-The government offers tax incentives for some vehicles.
+The government offers some select tax incentives.
 Most of the time, this means looking into a hybrid or an electric car.
-The government is trying to help the issue of pollution, and is encouraging people to purchase green vehicles.
+The government is trying to curb pollution, and is encouraging people to purchase green vehicles.
 If you are already planning to look for a hybrid, you should certainly look for tax credits.
-Which credits are available depend on the time of year, the state you reside in and the model of vehicle you plan to purchase.
+Which credits are available depend on the time of year, the state you reside in and the make and model you plan to purchase.

-A used car isn't as glamorous as a new one.
+A used vehicle isn't as glamorous as a new one.
 It probably has some dings and scratches.
 It might need a little work to keep running.
 It is probably an older style, an older make and model that might not lend you the image you want.
-On the other hand, an older used vehicle is bound to be significantly cheaper than a new vehicle.
-You have to deal with the way it was treated before you own it, but if you pick a good previous owner and treat the vehicle properly, it can last you just as long as a new one would.
+On the other hand, older vehicles are bound to be significantly cheaper than new ones.
+You have to research how it was treated before you owned it, but if you pick a good previous owner and treated it properly, it can last you just as long as a new one would.

 There are several ways you can locate a used car.
 Dealerships have the largest selection, but they are businesses and there tends to be adverse selection.
 Many of the horror stories you hear about being sold a lemon come from used car dealerships.
-That is not to say that every dealership is out to scam you, nor does it mean that every individual seller is trustworthy.
-Many new car dealerships will also deal in used cars, though they may have a limited selection.
+That is not to say all of them are out to scam you, nor does it mean that every individual seller is trustworthy.
+Many new car dealerships will also sell used ones, though they may have a limited selection.
 Just remember to inspect every bit of paperwork.
 Services like Carfax and Autocheck offer history reports highlighting major issues like crashes.

 This list is far from comprehensive, but here are ten of the most reliable, best-rated options you can buy used.
 There are certainly other good choices available, and these models may change in the coming years.
 For the next few years, however, these are good choices to look into.

 Millions of accidents occur every year.
-Many of the vehicles involved end up totaled and parted out.
+Many wrecks end up totaled and parted out.
 Many more have minor cosmetic damage or some internal damage that can be repaired.
-It is probable that in your search for a used car, you will encounter a vehicle that has been in an accident, so you must do research and exercising caution.
+It is probable that in your search for a used vehicle, you will encounter one that has been in an accident, so you must do research and exercising caution.

-Before you even think about buying a particular automobile, here are some things you should know about it.
+Before you even think about buying a particular model, here are some things you should know about it.

-Never sign paperwork that forfeits liability for a vehicle as is.
+Never sign paperwork that forfeits liability as is.
 The "AS IS" paperwork means that as soon as you drive it off the lot, any problems it has are yours to deal with.
-This is one common way that dealerships avoid state lemon laws.
-If you suspect something is wrong, make sure you get it looked at.
+This is a common way some avoid state lemon laws.
+If you suspect something is wrong, make sure you get it looked at before signing.